jdreaver/quantities/README.md

   - Might need typeclass for multiplication/exponentiation by a scalar (double)
 * Add ability to define units out of order; base quantity does not already have to be defined, as long as it is defined in the file.
+* Allow plural form of units.
+Try to find plural only if no other units can be parsed, or else "ms" will be a plural for meters.
+* Allow use of " to " instead of "=>".
+Because of parser architecture, need to detect either of these tokens before actually parsing units.
+Otherwise, it will think "to" is a bad unit.